NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_combo_system.md

 1. The **State Tree** containing all attacks and their transitions.
 2. The mapping between **Input Actions** and **Combo Events**, allowing primary, secondary or other **branching options**.
+3. Additional Abilities required by the combo.
+They are added and removed with the Combo Ability itself.

 For the State Tree above, we have the following definition.